MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/intraday-insights-dashboard.md

 | Waiting | The number of conversations that are yet to be assigned to agents. |
 | Closed | The number of conversations that have been closed by the agents. |

-You can filter on a specific queue or set of queues to view more specific information about an agent or group of agents, and if needed, modify their presence.
+You can filter on a specific queue or set of queues to view more specific information about an agent or group of agents.
+You can click on the **Status** field and modify an agent's presence.
 You can also hover over an agent’s name and a pop-up dialog will display, showing details such as the agent’s presence, their current conversations, and the sentiments of those conversations.

 The following screen shows the options for viewing agent information in a specific set of queues.